pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 ## Configure

 The API of `pytools4dart` is generated automatically depending on DART version.

-This is done within a python session with the following command line, where `DART_directory` is the path to DART directory (usually `~/DART`):
+Within a python session enter the following command lines, where `DART_directory` is the path to DART directory (usually `~/DART`):

 ```python